MrBeee/roll/Readme.md

-#### 5	Current status
+#### 5	Status

 On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll)

 Currently, there is still some functionality left to be added.
+See To Do.

+See changelog for already implemented functionality

-Any [issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository
+[Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository

 #### 6	Changelog

-- 2024-05-02 (0.2.8) fixed all numba issues.
-Numba is now used to speed up all stack display plots.
+- 2024-05-04 (0.2.8) implemented numba @jit, to speed up calculations.
+Added Kx-Ky stack analysis and |O| & O/A Histograms.
+Fixed some bugs.
   Added Kx-Ky stack response as well as |O| & O/A Histograms to the Analysis tab

 - 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
 Will revisit later.